Brennall/HFH-SRD/Chapter03.md

 *Magical armor and shields are lighter than mundane items.
 They reduce their encumbrance by 1 stone per point of magical bonus.

-### Heavy items include two-handed weapons (including bows, crossbows, and various large melee weapons); any item that is as tall as the carrying character (including spears, staffs, and 10’ poles); any item that weighs around 8-14lb; and any item that requires two hands to carry (such as chairs or chests).
+### Heavy items include two-handed weapons (including bows, crossbows, and various large melee weapons); any item that is as tall as the carrying character (including spears, staffs, and 10' poles); any item that weighs around 8-14lb; and any item that requires two hands to carry (such as chairs or chests).
 Items weighing more than 14lb will weigh more than 1 stone.

 For purposes of encumbrance, 1,000 coins are considered 1 stone.
 When a carrying device, such as a backpack, lists the weight it can carry in stone, this weight can be converted at 1:1000 from stone to coins to determine how many coins it can carry.

-A character’s speed will be affected based on encumbrance, as shown on the Character Movement and Encumbrance table, below.
+A character's speed will be affected based on encumbrance, as shown on the Character Movement and Encumbrance table, below.
 For additional information on movement, see the Time and Movement section in the Adventures chapter.
 The maximum any character can carry is 20 stone, plus his Strength adjustment.

 ### Character Movement and Encumbrance

 Encumbrance	   Exploration Movement		Combat Movement		Running Movement

-Up to 5 stone	   120’ per turn		40’ per round		120’ per round
+Up to 5 stone	   120' per turn		40' per round		120' per round

-Up to 7 stone	   90’ per turn			30’ per round		90’ per round
+Up to 7 stone	   90' per turn			30' per round		90' per round

-Up to 10 stone	   60’ per turn			20’ per round		60’ per round
+Up to 10 stone	   60' per turn			20' per round		60' per round

-Up to max capacity 30’ per turn			10’ per round		30’ per round
+Up to max capacity 30' per turn			10' per round		30' per round

-### EXAMPLE: Marcus is carrying a two-handed sword (1 heavy item), a crossbow (1 heavy item), a mace (1 item), 2 daggers (1 item each), 1 week’s iron rations (1 item), a tinderbox (1 item), 2 flasks of oil (1 item each), 3 stakes and mallet (1 item), a small mirror (1 item), a pound of wolfsbane (1 item), a pound of garlic (1 item), and a case with 20 bolts (1 item).
+### EXAMPLE: Marcus is carrying a two-handed sword (1 heavy item), a crossbow (1 heavy item), a mace (1 item), 2 daggers (1 item each), 1 week's iron rations (1 item), a tinderbox (1 item), 2 flasks of oil (1 item each), 3 stakes and mallet (1 item), a small mirror (1 item), a pound of wolfsbane (1 item), a pound of garlic (1 item), and a case with 20 bolts (1 item).
 He is carrying 12 items, which counts as 2 stone.
 His two-handed sword and crossbow count as 2 stone.
 Finally, he is wearing plate armor (AC6), which counts as 6 stone.
-His total encumbrance is 10 stone, so his exploration movement is 60’ per turn.
+His total encumbrance is 10 stone, so his exploration movement is 60' per turn.
 Later, he picks up 8,000 silver pieces.
-This increases his encumbrance to 18 stone, and reduces his exploration movement to 30’ per turn.
+This increases his encumbrance to 18 stone, and reduces his exploration movement to 30' per turn.

 ### In order to carry more equipment and treasure, characters may purchase beasts of burdens and ground vehicles.
 Each animal or vehicle has a normal and maximum load it can carry in stone, as shown on the Animal/Vehicle Movement and Encumbrance table.

-The figure to the left of the slash is the animal or vehicle’s movement rate per turn when not encumbered (carrying its normal load limit or less), and the figure to the right of the slash is its movement rate per turn when encumbered (carrying more than a normal load but not more than a maximum load).
+The figure to the left of the slash is the animal or vehicle's movement rate per turn when not encumbered (carrying its normal load limit or less), and the figure to the right of the slash is its movement rate per turn when encumbered (carrying more than a normal load but not more than a maximum load).

 ### Animal/Vehicle Movement and Encumbrance

 Animal/Vehicle 		Exploration Movement		Normal Load	Maximum Load

-Camel			150’ / 75’  			30     		60
+Camel			150' / 75'  			30     		60

-Donkey			120’ / 60’			8		16
+Donkey			120' / 60'			8		16

-Elephant		120’ / 60’			120		240
+Elephant		120' / 60'			120		240

-Horse, Heavy		120’ / 60’			40		80
+Horse, Heavy		120' / 60'			40		80

-Horse, Light		240’ / 120’			20		40
+Horse, Light		240' / 120'			20		40

-Horse, Medium		180’ / 90’			30		60
+Horse, Medium		180' / 90'			30		60

-Mule   			120’ / 60’			20		40
+Mule   			120' / 60'			20		40

-Ox			60’ / 30’			45		90
+Ox			60' / 30'			45		90

-Cart, Small, 1 Mule	60’ / 30’			35		70
+Cart, Small, 1 Mule	60' / 30'			35		70

-Cart, Small, 2 Mules	60’ / 30’			80		160
+Cart, Small, 2 Mules	60' / 30'			80		160

-Cart, Large, 1 Horse	60’ / 30’			80		160
+Cart, Large, 1 Horse	60' / 30'			80		160

-Cart, Large, 2 Horses	60’ / 30’			120		240
+Cart, Large, 2 Horses	60' / 30'			120		240

-Wagon, 2 Horses		60’ / 30’			160		320
+Wagon, 2 Horses		60' / 30'			160		320

-Wagon, 4 Horses		60’ / 30’			320		640
+Wagon, 4 Horses		60' / 30'			320		640

 ### Hirelings, Henchmen, Mercenaries, and Specialists